Translation can be a powerful investment in your business, generating significant ROI. However, decision-makers tend to view it as a cost center.

-For example, all German-language websites are required to have an “Impressum,” which is a type of legal notice.
+For example, all German-language websites must have an “Impressum,” a type of legal notice.
 But this information is not necessary when the site is published for other markets, and this page should be excluded from the scope of work for a website localization project.

 A few hundred words here and there can quickly add up—especially if you have multiple target languages.
-Careful review of the scope of work can prevent cost overruns.
+A careful review of the scope of work can prevent cost overruns.

 Does your translated content need to be approved by team members who speak the target language?

 The best way to avoid retranslation costs is by involving them in the process early and often.
-Start by asking them to approve the glossary and the style guide in the beginning of the project.
-Have them review content during the process and ensure that they are available so that linguists can send queries and request clarification, if needed.
+Start by asking them to approve the glossary and the style guide at the beginning of the project.
+Have them review content during the process and ensure they are available so linguists can send queries and request clarification if needed.

-If more than one reviewer is involved, nominate one person to gather feedback and make final decision.
+If your internal quality assurance process requires involving more than one reviewer, nominate one person to gather feedback and make the final decision.

 Clear communication between the translation team and internal reviewers can help avoid retranslation costs down the line.

 “Omit needless words.”
-It is one of the most famous pieces of writing advice in the English language (from Strunk & White’s The Elements of Style), and it remains relevant when writing for translation.
+It is one of the most famous pieces of writing advice in English (from Strunk & White’s The Elements of Style), and it remains relevant when writing for translation.

 Given that translation rates depend on the total word count, one of the simplest ways to reduce the cost of translation is by judicious editing.
-Eliminate wordy passages and clunky phrases, and not only will your source text improve, but translation costs will decrease.
+Eliminate wordy passages and clunky phrases.
+Not only will your source text improve, but translation costs will decrease.
 Plus, clearer source texts make translation errors less likely.

 For examples of what that might look like, the Translation Centre within the EU has a guide that provides detailed advice.

-DTP costs are typically billed at a per-hour rate, in addition to the per-word translation rates for each document.
-If the chosen file type does not preserve formatting or pagination, or in case with foreign text expansion or shrinking compared to the source, the DTP team may have to start from scratch, driving up costs.
+DTP costs are typically billed at a per-hour rate in addition to the per-word translation rates for each document.
+If the chosen file type does not preserve formatting or pagination, or in the case of foreign text expansion or shrinking compared to the source, the DTP team may have to start from scratch, driving up costs.

 Sending original files reduces costs (and accelerates the process).
-For example, if you submit a user manual in PDF format, the DTP team can recreate it in the target language, but it will be a time-consuming task.
+For example, if you submit a user manual in PDF format, the DTP team can recreate it in the target language, but it will be time-consuming.
 But if you submit the InDesign or Publisher files used to generate the PDF, they can insert the translated copy directly into that file.